Particular-Cloud/particular-integration-examples/simple-remix/README.md

 ### Accept-Language header

+The accept-language header is great way to determine the preferred language of a user.
+All modern browsers attach the header to any request by default based on the user settings.

-We add a loader function to root.tsx to pass the `Accept-Language` header to the `I18nProvider`.
+We add a loader function to root.tsx to pass the `Accept-Language` header to our `I18nProvider`.

 ```tsx
 interface RootRouteData {